 Like Texas, many other states are likely to comply with the ELD mandate soon.
 Most states are already in line with the rules of the FMCSA.
 However, Texas is just the first state to announce their acceptation of the ELD mandate.
 Several states in the United States of America follow the FMSCA rules by default and hence would be in line with the new ELD mandate as well.

 It is important to keep yourself updated with the rules and regulations of the ELD mandate.
 Check if your fleet needs an ELD installation or if it falls under the exemption points.
 Get the ELD installed the soonest you can if your fleet caters to intrastate driving in Texas.

+Find the best eld devices for owner operator with Matrack.
 For any assistance or additional information on ELDs installation, you could visit us at Matrackinc